 No tenure-track faculty member shall be promoted to the rank of associate professor without also being granted tenure.
 (This does not preclude a faculty member from being hired into a tenure-track position with the rank of associate professor or full professor if they satisfy the applicable criteria.)

-Non-tenure-track candidates must be effective scholars and teachers and show a pattern of accomplishments in scholarship that indicates progress toward a state-wide, regional, national or international reputation in their discipline.
+Non-tenure-track candidates must be effective teachers and scholars and show a pattern of accomplishments that indicates progress toward a state-wide, regional, national or international reputation in their discipline, consistent with their appointment.
 Individual colleges or schools may adopt additional or more specific requirements in their approved policy documents.

 Promotion from Associate to Full Professor including for faculty with titles of Teaching, Research, Clinical or Professor of Practice.

-In order to merit promotion to full professor, the candidate must document continuous and high-quality impact in both teaching and scholarship as appropriate to the discipline and their appointment.
+In order to merit promotion to full professor, the candidate must document continuous and high-quality impact in teaching and scholarship as appropriate to their discipline, consistent with their appointment.
 In addition, the candidate must document satisfactory academic service to the university, discipline, profession, or public.

 Tenured and tenure-track candidates must be effective scholars and teachers and demonstrate a pattern of distinguished accomplishments in scholarship that indicates achievement of a national or international reputation in their discipline.
 Individual Colleges or Schools may adopt additional or more specific requirements in their approved policy documents.

-Non-tenure-track candidates must be effective scholars and teachers and demonstrate a pattern of distinguished accomplishments in scholarship that indicates achievement of a regional, national or international reputation in their discipline.
+Non-tenure-track candidates must be effective teachers and scholars, and demonstrate a pattern of distinguished accomplishments that indicates achievement of a regional, national or international reputation in their discipline, consistent with their appointment.
 Individual Colleges or Schools may adopt additional or more specific requirements in their approved policy documents.

 Promotion from Professor to University Professor or Distinguished Professor